About Spiritual Direction

 Because the role of a spiritual director is to journey with you, not to take control of the journey, some prefer the term “spiritual companion” to “director.”
 Others use the metaphor of “spiritual midwife” – someone who gently helps you birth God’s new life within you.

 Do you really need a director?
 Can’t a good friend or a pastor serve the same role?
 In theory, yes, definitely!
-Practically speaking, though, it can be difficult to find someone who will help create time and space for communion with God the way a director will.
+Practically speaking, though, it can be difficult to find someone who will help create time and space for communion with God the way a trained director will.
 Or someone who will listen to you the way a spiritual director will – patiently, non-judgmentally, honoring your gifts, and with eyes and ears trained to perceive what God is doing in your life.